hakanonal/minibar/README.md

 - All my got.
 This ia big milestone for me to celebrate.
 I have created a network that validation acuracy is more than 0.95.
 And there is lot's of them. https://app.wandb.ai/hakanonal/minibar/reports/The-Result-of-The-Simple-CNN-Clasification--VmlldzoxNzQ3Mjk
 - What's Next?
+- Ok let's check this model with test data.
+    - since we did not save any of these sweep runs. (because model is too big and I do not want to loose time to upload all of them.)